lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

-# Citros Repository File Structure
+# CITROS Repository File Structure

 The following folder and file structure is automatically generated for you (when you run `citros init`):